Love on the Run Blu-ray Movie

 Presented in an aspect ratio of 1.67:1, encoded with MPEG-4 AVC and granted a 1080p transfer, François Truffaut's Love on the Run arrives on Blu-ray courtesy of British distributors Artificial Eye.

-Excluding a few sequences where the encoding could have been better and grain could have appeared better resolved, the technical presentation is very good.
-During the original footage close-ups boast excellent detail and clarity (see screencaptures #11 and 18), while the larger panoramic shots have good fluidity.
+Excluding a few sequences where the encoding should have been better and grain could have appeared better resolved, the technical presentation is very good.
+During the original footage, close-ups boast excellent detail and clarity (see screencaptures #11 and 18), while the larger panoramic shots have good fluidity.
 Contrast levels also remain stable.
 Obviously, during the flashbacks -- which feature clips from the rest of the films about Antoine Doinel -- there are various fluctuations, but they are part of the original cinematography (see screencaptures #12, 16, and 17).
-Color reproduction is very good -- there is a wide range of warm, healthy and natural colors which remain stable throughout the entire film.
+Color reproduction is very good -- there is a wide range of warm, healthy, and natural colors which remain stable throughout the entire film.
 There are no traces of problematic degraining corrections.
-Edge-enhancement is not an issue of concern either.
+Edge enhancement is not an issue of concern either.
 Finally, there are no large debris, cuts, damage marks, stains, or splices to report in this review.
 All in all, this is a very good technical presentation of Love on the Run which offers a number of substantial improvements over previous R1 and R2 DVD releases of the film.
 (Note: This is a Region-B "locked" Blu-ray release.
-Therefore, you must have a native Region-B or Region-Free PS3 or SA in order to access its content).
+Therefore, you must have a native Region-B or Region-Free player in order to access its content).

 Love on the Run Blu-ray Movie, Audio Quality 4.5 of 5